AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 Embedded Engineering is fairly complicated shenanigans.
 It involved dominating technologies and procedures so complex that they need higher education to be fully mastered, and then make those very same technologies and procedures available and accessible to the general public which is very unkowledgeable about technology.
 Customers generally want a very simple solution to a very complex problem and, sometimes, the best product does not always win if it is not user-friendly -- Apple products being the master example for me, being much less powerful than the competitors in the same price range but light-years ahead in terms of user experience and usability.

 One of such problems is handling the reset event in an MCU.
 A microcontroller generally has several memory options, all of which can be invoked, operated, written and erased at runtime and all of which containing their particular use and place.
 From and end user's perspective, *we want it to just work*, but that's not how it goes in research and development.
-R&D is a very nonlinear process that requires full mastery of the system being worked on, which is again completely incompatible with user experience due to the general unkowledgeability of the end user.
+R&D is a very non-linear process that requires full mastery of the system being worked on, which is again completely incompatible with user experience due to the general ignorance of the end user.

 In this article I will detail the three possibilities we have to handle that problem in STM32F07x MCUs; each of the three ways have their pros and cons and, just like almost everything in PCB development, design choices have to be made.